alfonsomartinezdev/tha/README.md

 - Used BeautifulSoup for robust HTML parsing rather than regex-based HTML manipulation.
 I'm most comfortable with Ruby, and BeautifulSoup is very similar to Nokogiri.
 - Process matches in reverse order to maintain string indices during replacement.
 This is me learning from my mistakes in a [previous personal project](https://github.com/alfonsomartinezdev/rpg-annotator-api/blob/320af4633e36dcd8a0f5a6f03c8ead43982dd778/app/services/document_renderer.rb#L23)
-- Changed `section_ids` to a set for O(1) at the last minute lookup performance (noticed this could be improved from my original list implementation)
+- Changed `section_ids` to a set at the last minute for lookup performance (noticed this could be improved from my original list implementation)

 ## Given More Time